Tuesday, July 31, 2018

 Birdsville

-We are currently camped on the town common about 1.5 km south of town.
-Water taps are dotted throughout this area and there is a dump point nearby.
-There are probably about forty vans currently camped here with people arriving each day.
+We are currently camped on the town common about 1.5 km south of the town.
+Water taps are scattered throughout this area, and there is a dump point nearby.
+There are probably about forty vans camped here at the moment, with new arrivals each day.
+The caravan park still has vacant spots, but I'm sure it will fill up in the coming days.